Kurdish National Council: Criticism and conflict with the PYD

+On 7 February 2025, the KNC withdrew from the Syrian National Coalition and from the Syrian Negotiation Commission.

 Ideology

-Although the KNC has joined the Syrian National Coalition and is a part of the Syrian opposition, there are some key differences between the KNC and the SNC over their approach to the issue of decentralization, with the KNC pressing for Kurdish autonomy, whereas the SNC has rejected anything more than administrative decentralization.
+Although the KNC joined the Syrian National Coalition and is a part of the Syrian opposition, there are some key differences between the KNC and the SNC over their approach to the issue of decentralization, with the KNC pressing for Kurdish autonomy, whereas the SNC has rejected anything more than administrative decentralization.
 The issue of federalism and autonomy is also a point of contention for KNC and PYD, even though both parties have very similar aims.
 As such, the KNC has condemned the PYD's declaration of a federation in northern Syria as an attempt to break up Syria without previous "debate and democratic participation".
 The KNC further claimed that "it strictly opposes any attempt to impose federalism on the Syrian people without a preceding discussion".
 These statements have raised confusion among some mostly pro-PYD observers, with Carl Drott, a sociology researcher at the University of Oxford, commenting that "It is hard to know what the KNC actually wants.
 There is a fundamental contradiction between the Kurdish nationalist ideology of the KNC and the political project of its Syrian allies.
 Sometimes it seems that the only consistent policy of the KNC is to oppose anything that the PYD does."
 Some Syrian Kurdish refugees in Iraqi Kurdistan, who are believed to mostly support the KNC, have been also critical of the federalism declaration by PYD.
 Some of them fear that further tensions in Syria would arise as result of the declaration, while they simply wish for an end of hostilities.
 Despite these divisions about how to implement Kurdish autonomy, the KNC still generally supports federalism.
 This was shown when Syrian opposition leader Michel Kilo outright condemned any attempt of Kurds to establish federalism in Syria, negatively comparing them to Israel.
-The KNC reacted to the statement in which it accused Kilo of racism and acting to please Recep Tayyip Erdoğan and Turkey.
+The KNC reacted to the statement in which it accused Kilo of racism and acting to please President Recep Tayyip Erdoğan and Turkey.
 Nevertheless, the KNC also argued that the Kurds still had friends among the Syrian National Coalition, thereby reiterating their general support for the Syrian opposition in the wider struggle against Assad who they consider the greatest issue facing Kurds in Syria and a common enemy for both Arab and Kurdish opposition.

 Military wing

+Politically, in 2015, the Kurdish National Council adopted a military militia, called the Rojava Peshmerga (in Kurdish: Peşmerge rojava).

 The KNC leader claimed that partially in response to the military power of the PYD, the KNC formed its own paramilitary wing, the Rojava Peshmerga.
 According to the claims of Ibrahim Biro, the Rojava Peshmergas are mostly recruited from Syrian Kurdish refugees and Syrian Army deserters in Kurdistan Region.

+Because of the refusal of the Democratic Autonomous Administration of North and East Syria, the Rojava Peshmerga was unable to participate in the Syrian civil war or control any area in Syria militarily.